Psychotherapy for expats in Aarhus.

 Living in a new country can be challenging in many aspects.

 l am a psychotherapist, situated in Aarhus.
 I practice in English and Danish.
-I service clients from the East Jutland area, as well as I offer online sessions.
+I offer psychotherapy, counselling and training for clients in the East Jutland area, as well as I offer online sessions for expats in Denmark.

-It can take up more ressources than we realized or imagined, when we accepted the opportunity to make career, or going into a relationship in another country.
+I can take up more ressources than we realized or imagined, when we accepted the opportunity to make a career or going into a relationship in another country.

-Dealing with new and unfamiliar language, culture and social conducts, can be stressful.
+Dealing with a new and unfamiliar language, culture and social conducts can be stressful.

-So can being away from family and friends, as both your – as well as their everyday life goes by, and you can feel disconnected from close relations.
+So can being away from family and friends, their everyday life goes by, as does yours, and it is common to feel disconnected from relations that used to be so close.

-Having someone to talk to, either as a couple, as parents or as a human being can help finding strategies to cope with life as an expat.
+Having someone to talk to can help, finding strategies to cope with life as an expat.

 Psykoterapi korttidsterapi.